 The Robeco's Fund range refers to Dutch and Luxembourg domiciled UCITs Funds, which meet the criteria of Article 8 and article 9 of the Regulation (EU) 2019/2088 of 27 November 2019 on sustainability-related disclosures in the financial sector.
 The investment in UCITS may range up to 100% of the net assets of the Sub-Fund, but the maximum weight allowed for each UCITS is 20% of the Sub-Fund's net assets.
 All eligible UCITS will be classified as either Article 8 or Article 9 (within the meaning of SFDR, Regulation (EU) 2019/2088, of 27 November 2019 on Sustainability-related disclosures in the financial sector).
-Thus, products promoting environmental and/or social (E/S) characteristics as per SFDR Article 8, or having sustainable investment(s) as its objective as per SFDR Article 9.
+Thus, products promoting environmental and/or social (E/S) characteristics as per SFDR Article 8, or having sustainable investment(s) as attain each of the environmental or social characteristics promoted by this financial product?